 In Canada, the use of pepper spray that's intended for use on humans is illegal.
 Classified as a prohibited weapon under the Canadian Criminal Code, it is not permissible for personal self-defense against other individuals.
 This law reflects Canada's strict stance on weapons and personal safety, aiming to reduce harm and prevent misuse that could exacerbate conflicts.

-Top 5 Pepper Sprays For Animal Defense
+Top 5 Bear Sprays For Animal Defense

 While self-defense sprays intended for use against humans are prohibited in Canada, there are alternatives legally available that are designed specifically for defense against animals.
 These sprays are a vital tool for those in areas prone to wildlife encounters or for specific professional use cases.